 How do I care for my child's nasal fracture at home?

-When should I contact my child's caregiver?
+When should I call my child's doctor?

 - Your child has a fever.

-- Your child keeps having nosebleeds.
+- Your child continues to have nosebleeds.

-- Your child's headache is getting worse, even after he takes pain medicine.
+- Your child has a headache that is getting worse, even after he or she takes pain medicine.

 - Your child's splint, drain, or packing is loose.

-- You have questions about your child's condition or care.
+- You have questions or concerns about your child's condition or care.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
-Discuss treatment options with your child's caregivers to decide what care you want for your child.
+Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health